mrc-ide/naomi/data-raw/demo-subnational-pjnz/README.md

 | Central  | 29%        |
 | Southern | 61%        |

-The same proportions were used for adults on ART, children on ART, and children receiving cotrimoxazole
+The same proportions were used for adults on ART, children on ART, and children receiving cotrimoxazole.

+_Update 22 August 2024:_ Same proportion applied for ART initiations and HIV diagnoses in Shiny90.

 ### PMTCT and ANC clients